seelammanoj/kubernetes/README.md

 6. kubectl get ingress

 All done!!!
-Now, Try to access the hello-kubernetes from machine kubernetes cluster is running or outside cluster network To check using curl
+Now, Try to access the hello-kubernetes application from machine where kubernetes cluster is running or from outside cluster network \
+To check using curl \
-7. curl http://<IP of the physical machine/VM where cluster is running>
+7. curl http://<IP of the physical machine/VM where cluster is running> \
-To check using browser
+To check using browser \
-Open your browser and type the below url in the search box http://<IP of the physical machine/VM where cluster is running>
+Open your browser and type the below url in the search box \
+http://<IP of the physical machine/VM where cluster is running>